 The average household in Ireland uses 4,200 kWh of electricity per year, and with the current rates with some of the leading energy companies in Ireland, this works out at over €2,000 per year.

 And that is just the average – many households will have bills that far exceed this figure.
+Having solar PV panels installed on your home can take a big chunk out of those energy bills.

-How much money can you save with solar panels?
+how much you can save with solar energy

 The amount of money you can save with solar panels will depend on the size of the system you install and the maximum energy output of the panels.